 After the gold was removed, the broken statue was carted off to Litchfield, CT, where the 4,000 pounds of lead were supposed to be melted down into musket balls for the coming war.
 In all, over 40,000 balls were made, but some key segments went missing along the way: The head, for instance, was apparently returned to England, where it disappeared from record.
 As for other pieces, the legend goes that the cart’s drivers stopped in a tavern in Wilton, CT, and local loyalists took the opportunity to spirit some of the segments away—including the horse’s tail.

 What happened to the tail after that is not known.
 Nearly 100 years passed before it and several other pieces were found in a swamp near a Wilton farm in 1871.
 They were irresistible artifacts of the American Revolution, and in 1878, members of the New-York Historical Society banded together to purchase the fragments for one hundred dollars.
-They’ve been in our collection ever since, and the horse’s tail is currently on view in our second floor Dexter Gallery.
+They’ve been in our collection ever since, and the horse’s tail is on view in our second floor Dexter Gallery.

 The tale of the toppled statue continues to be a source of fascination.
 The original iron fence from that time still stands in Bowling Green and includes a plaque commemorating the statue’s ignominious end.
-A reproduction of the statue was created in 2016 and is now part of a tableau at Philadelphia’s Museum of the American Revolution, New-York Historical’s partner on Revolutionary Summer.
+A reproduction of the statue was created in 2016 and is now part of a tableau at Philadelphia’s Museum of the American Revolution.
 Meanwhile, visitors to New-York Historical can examine the painting Pulling Down the Statue of King George III by Johannes Adam Simon Oertel (circa 1852-1853), also in the second floor gallery.
 Of course, the oil-on-canvas work is a heavily fictionalized depiction made 83 years after the fact.
 To experience the real deal, visitors need only look at the glass case below it and the weathered tail that was right there at the tumultuous birth of America.

 Written by Kerrie Mitchell, content editor